northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - Slurm Command
      - Function
    * - ``srun``
-     - Run an interactive job on the cluster
+     - Run an interactive job on the cluster.
+See :ref:`using_srun`
    * - ``sbatch <scriptname.script>``
-     - Submit a script to the scheduler for running a job
+     - Submit a script to the scheduler for running a job.
+See :ref:`using_sbatch`
    * - ``scancel <jobid>``
      - Cancel a pending or running job on the cluster